 - Unleash your self-Confidence

 - Moubdeh Men biladi-Anghami

 - How to maximize time and minimize stress

 - Unleash your confidence

 - Intro to Artificial Intelligence and its impact on sustainable Development

 School of Pharmacy Training

-During Fall 2018, the Outreach & Civic Engagement in collaboration with the School of Pharmacy, organized the below workshops for P1 and P2 students:
+During Spring 2020, the Outreach & Civic Engagement in collaboration with the School of Pharmacy, organized the below workshops for P1 and P2 students:

-- Know Thyself Part 1 workshop by Prof. Elie Samia, on October 23 & 25, 2018 for 75 P1 students.
-Below the learning objectives:
+- Know Thyself Part 1 workshop by Prof. Elie Samia and below the learning objectives: